h5bp/server-configs-nginx/doc/how-nginx-works.md

 There are some significant concequences to this behavior such as it _not_ being possible to build configuration files from small, overlapping, location blocks.

+## try_files in the server_context does not always apply

+Consider the following server block:

+	server {
+		listen 80;
+		server_name example.com;
+		root /var/www/example.com;

+		try_files $uri $uri/ /fallback.html;

+		location ~ ^/somefolder {
+			...
+		}

+	}

+It might be expected that a request for `http://example.com/somefolder/doesnt-exist` would result in the contents of `/fallback.html` - but this is not the case. the `try_files` directive in the server context _only applies if no location block matches_, it is not a default which location blocks override.